 A campaign to convince the European Parliament to reject the global anti-piracy treaty, known as ACTA, “is indicative of this mood,” said Hargreaves.
 ACTA was intended to set global rules for cracking down on the pirating of copyrighted materials, including illegal file sharing on the Internet.

-With Google Inc. (GOOG), Facebook Inc. (FB) and Apple emerging as “pioneers in Internet research, content curation, device manufacture and user-generated content,” Europe “has struggled with the consequent pace and disruption,” Hargreaves said.
+With Google Inc. (GOOG:US), Facebook Inc. (FB:US) and Apple emerging as “pioneers in Internet research, content curation, device manufacture and user-generated content,” Europe “has struggled with the consequent pace and disruption,” Hargreaves said.

 Growing political interest in IP and the benefits the Internet provides should be seized as opportunities to come forward with “bolder and timely proposals for change,” Hargreaves said.